smsharmadevops/ansible-feb-2023/Day1/README.md

 ![Ansible Playbook Structure](PlaybookStructure.png)

 ##  ⛹️‍♂️ Lab - Default task that gathers facts about each ansible node
+Every play in the Playbook will invoke setup module implicitly to collects facts about each ansible node.
+This may be suppressed/disabled, however using these facts we could perform conditional installations.

 ```
 cd ~/ansible-feb-2023
 git pull